 Vertical transmission of HIV

-When compared with earlier values, this indicator shows the impact of providing women with antiretroviral medicines and retaining them in care to reduce mother-to-child transmission of HIV.
+When compared with values from previous years, this indicator shows the impact of providing women with antiretroviral medicines and retaining them in care to reduce mother-to-child transmission of HIV.

 Estimated number of children newly infected with HIV in the previous 12 months from mother-to-child transmission

-Estimated number of births to women living with HIV who delivered in the previous 12 months
+Estimated number of births to women living with HIV in the previous 12 months

 Ideally, this indicator would be measured through programmes identifying HIV infection in young children.
 However, these programmes often are not able to identify infections among children of women who seroconvert while they are pregnant or breastfeeding, (2) women who do not continue in care during either antenatal or post natal services or (3) those women who never received services.
 Modelled estimates are used for global reporting in settings where final outcomes at the population level are not available.

 - The distribution of pregnant women living with HIV who are receiving antiretroviral medicines by the timing of treatment initiation (before conception, early in the pregnancy or late in the pregnancy).

-- The distribution of women and children receiving antiretroviral medicines after delivery (postpartum) by the CD4 category of the mother.
+- The distribution of women (and children, if using Option A) receiving antiretroviral medicines after delivery (postpartum).